yifzhang/mybatis-ex/README.md

+##Introduction

 	This project is an extension of mybatis by using dynamic executor bound with current thread to solve 'Cannot change the ExecutorType when there is an existing transaction' for mybatis-spring project.

+## Example

 1、Simple usage as follows (No Spring integration) :